Legal Reference Tools

 - Martindale Lawyer Locator

-- Locate a lawyer or law firm based on specialty, location, firm size, law school, and even language.
+- Locate a lawyer or law firm based on specialty, location, and even language.
 Includes directory information and (for some) short biographical blurbs.
-May use advanced search or the easy single-search box.
+May browse via the menu or use the easy single-search box.

 Encyclopedia and Digests

 Legal encyclopedias are good sources for detailed subject access to legal research.
 Organized by topic, they provide a basic discussion of the law in question and citations to selected supporting cases and legislation.
 Digests, which take cases and distill out short summaries (called "squibs") of the individual points of a case and then arrange the squibs in subject order, are also useful for both identifying and explaining the law.

 Two sets of legal encyclopedias dominate American legal research: Corpus Juris Secundum (C.J.S.) and American Jurisprudence 2d (Am.
 Jur.
 2d).

 - American Jurisprudence, 2d ed.
 Westlaw (WTAMU only)

 - Similar in coverage to Corpus Juris Secundum, with only selected case references.
 Somewhat greater emphasis on federal statutory laws.
 Can browse table of contents, use single search box, or Advanced search options.
 To locate in Westlaw, click on "Secondary Sources" and then select American Jurisprudence 2d.
 Click on the "Campus Help Guide" for search tips.
 Online edition does not have the Index volumes; highly recommend referring to the print Index volumes for general search strategies, even though print updates canceled in 2003.